Last Updated on December 4, 2018

 The applicant for Citizenship must have English or French speaking and listening abilities that meet the language requirements described above.
 Written proficiency is not necessary.
 Evidence of language proficiency must include one of the following:

-- Diploma or transcripts showing secondary or post-secondary education in English or French;
+- Diploma or transcripts showing secondary or post-secondary education in English or French, either in Canada or abroad;